rouanw/protractor-demo-slides/functional.md

 ## How?

-* Tool to describe functionality (we're using Jasmine)
+* Tool to describe functionality
-* A way to call the functionality (we're using Chromedriver/Selenium)
+* A way to call the functionality
-* Assertions to verify the functionality (we're using Jasmine)
+* Assertions to verify the functionality

 ---